Council Tax Information

 When to Pay

-Your Council Tax is due in 10 consecutive monthly instalments payable on or by the 1st of April through to the 1st of January in each financial year.
-If you pay by Direct Debit you can choose to pay on the 1st, 15th or 28th of each month.
+Your Council Tax is due in 10 consecutive monthly instalments payable on or by the 1 April through to the 1 January in each financial year.
+If you pay by Direct Debit you can choose to pay on the 1, 15 or 28 of each month.

 You can pay over 12 months if you pay by Direct Debit.